Comic-Con-Museum/fan-forge-backend/API_DOCS.md

 Gets all the tags being used by exhibits

-Returns a list of Strings, each of which is a tag.
+Returns a list of strings, each of which is a tag.
 This list is sorted alphabetically.

 ### Response body